 Elsewhere we met some monkeys, including a mum with her little one.
 They were very cute, but it is worth remembering that they are wild animals and shouldn’t be touched or fed.

 Jungle Junction – Breakfast

 Away from the main building, past the pool, you will find Jungle Junction.
 In the evening, you will find an all-singing, all-dancing dinner spectacular.
 However, in the morning, it is the setting for the breakfast buffet.
 Now, we have had breakfast in some nice spots, beachside, lovely bright rooms etc, but the view from Jungle Junction was something special!
 It looked down over the edge of the gorge.

 So let’s have a look at the buffet options.
 I am pretty sure there is someone here for everyone.
 From the cereal selection, augmented with dry fruits and fruit compotes, to the full cooked breakfast.

 It was so nice to have excellent boerewors as part of offering.
 The sausages were plump, meaty and spicy.
-The other stand out bit for me was the waffle station.
+Another stand out bit for me was the waffle station.
 The staff behind the counter would whip you up a nice, warm waffle and then you could choose the toppings.
 It was fun and delicious.

 Dinner in the Livingstone Room